What is the new plasticizer-free nitro?

 -The distance at which the product should be applied is about 25 cm.

--To achieve the best results, the temperature at the application site should be between15 y 25 degrees.
+-For best results, the temperature at the application site should be between 15 and 25 degrees.

 Frequently Asked Questions: